 4) Google’s Structured Data Markup Helper

-This is my least favorite tool as it is the most complicated to use.
+This is our least favorite schema markup generator as it is the most complicated to use.
 My recommendation is to use one of the other 3 tools listed above.
 However, for those technically savvy enough, this tool works well.

-Google’s Structured Data Markup Helper works differently as you will have to tag or label the different elements on your web page so that Google can better understand what it is.
+Google’s markup help works differently as you will have to tag or label the different elements on your web page so that Google can better understand what it is.
 Follow the steps below to create your structured data markup.

 - Login to the Structured Data Markup Helper.
 This tool required a Google account. 🤦🏽♂️ The Help Center article offers instructions on how to mark up the different elements on your web page.

 - Enter the URL of the web page and select a data type like Local Business.